rdglabs/Docusaurus/blog/2024-11-09-Greetings.md

 You found my random blog/documentation site, **CONGRATES!!!**

 <!-- truncate -->
-Hello I am RDG.
+Hello!
+I am RG.
 What are you going to get from this site, Well mainly random babbling from myself and documentation with typo's and grammar's mistakes everywhere!!!!~unless my wife catches it~

 Little background, I am currently the one and only NA Regional CoE infrastructure system administrator for a global manufacturing company in the US.
 I mainly focus on our Window Servers, Active Directory, M365, Entra, Azure, powershell, cybersecurity and assist with networking.
 Even with all those duties I still pick up random help desk() ticket on a daily bases.
 Our local help desk it only 2 people across 4 site in 2 states, excluding myself and regional IT Manager.
 The two things that caused me to look into creating this site was: